bluemindset/PDP/ReadME.md

 ## Assignment Introduction

 The program simulates the squirrel parapoxvirus for 24 months.
-The squirrels can take a number of steps during the month and communicate with cells.
+The squirrels can take a number of steps during the month and communicate with cells and update theirselfs.
 A month lasts about 2 seconds and after that the cells stop communication with the squirrels and update theirselfs.
-After that, the communication starts again.
+When that is finished, the communication starts again.
 The squirrels can catch a disease, give birth to other squirrels and die.
-When we reach 24 months, the cells communicate with the master and ask for the Master terminate the program.
+When we reach 24 months in the simulation, the cells communicate with the Master and ask him to terminate the program.

 Assignment pdf file can be found here [here](ext/PDP_assignment.pdf).